-- Any unintentional acquisition, access, or use of PHI, if it was made in good faith and within the scope of authority and does not result in further use or disclosure. - Any inadvertent disclosure to a person authorized to access PHI at the same covered entity or business associate, or organized health care arrangement in which the covered entity participates, and the information received as a result of such disclosure is not further used or disclosed an unauthorized person to whom the disclosure was made would not reasonably have been able to retain such information.
+- Any unintentional acquisition, access, or use of PHI, if it was made in good faith and within the scope of authority and does not result in further use or disclosure. - Any inadvertent disclosure to a person authorized to access PHI at the same covered entity or business associate, or organized health care arrangement in which the covered entity participates, and the information received as a result of such disclosure is not further used or disclosed - A disclosure of PHI where a covered entity or business associate has a good faith belief that an unauthorized person to whom the disclosure was made would not reasonably have been able to retain such information.